 In your first year, alongside core linguistics modules, you’ll learn to think critically by examining how language may be used – and misused – in reasoning and persuasion.
 You’ll also study social and political philosophy, covering topics such as freedom of speech, and examine the nature of mind and reality.

 All our philosophy lecturers are active researchers, so you’ll share the excitement of doing original work in a supportive and highly-rated academic community.
+We’re also rated TEF Gold, making us one of the best universities for teaching and support.
 Our English language lecturers are research-active academics working in cutting-edge areas such as language and gender, formulaic language, corpus studies, bilingualism, bilingual processing and codeswitching.

 Core modules in your second year focus on English grammar and the sounds of English.
 You can explore theories of how and why language developed and study language-related real-life problems such as plagiarism and crime investigation in forensic linguistics.
 In Philosophy, you may explore a wide variety of topics, including the option to learn some languages of logic.